srsran/srsRAN_Project_docs/docs/source/tutorials/source/oranRU/source/index.rst

 srsRAN configuration
 --------------------

-Sample configuration files for the CU/DU can be downloaded from `here <https://github.com/srsran/srsRAN_Project/blob/main/configs/>`_.
+Sample configuration files for the CU/DU can be found in the ``configs`` folder of the srsRAN source files.
 There is an associated configuration file for each of the tested RUs.

 The main configuration steps for the CU/DU occur in the ``ru_ofh`` field.
 Here the CU/DU is configured to match the capabilities of the RU being used.
 All parameters should be configured specifically for each RU.